nixxo/rust-lang-book-it/src/appendix-03-derivable-traits.md

 derive `Default`.

-The `Default::default` function is commonly used in combination with the struct update syntax discussed in [“Creating Instances from Other Instances with Struct Update Syntax”][creating-instances-from-other-instances-with-struct-update-syntax]<!-- ignore --> in Chapter 5.
+The `Default::default` function is commonly used in combination with the struct update syntax discussed in [“Creare Istanze con la Sintassi di Aggiornamento delle _Struct_”][creating-instances-from-other-instances-with-struct-update-syntax]<!-- ignore --> in Chapter 5.
 You can customize a few fields of a struct and then set and use a default value for the rest of the fields by using `..Default::default()`.